oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Security Considerations {#security_considerations}

+## Mandatory signing of the SD-JWT

+The SD-JWT is MUST be signed by the issuer to protect integrity of the issued claims.
+An attacker may modify or add claims if an SD-JWT is not signed (e.g. change the "email" attribute to take over the victim's account, or add an attribute indicating a fake academic qualification).

+The verifier MUST always check the SD_JWT signature to ensure that the SD-JWT has not been tampered with since its issuance.
+If the signature on the SD-JWT cannot be verified the SD-JWT MUST be rejected.

 ## Entropy of the salt

 The security model relies on the fact that the salt is not